belongtothenight/belongtothenight.github.io/docs/HOW_TO/how_to_PAPER-create_standard_reference_with_bibtex.md

     ```pwsh title="Windows PowerShell"
     New-Item reference.bib
     ```
-2. Copy BibTex from website:
+2. Copy BibTeX from website:
     1. IEEE Xplore:
         1. Find the paper you want to cite.
         2. Click "Cite This" and select "BibTeX".